Jira Software 9.1.x release notes

 With every new release, we’re aiming to improve Jira’s performance to power your productivity in the application.
 As more and more users rely on Jira and its scaling capabilities, ensuring better performance at increased scale becomes crucial.

 In Jira 9.1., we’ve made the start-up procedure much more resilient.
 Now, when you’re starting multiple nodes, Jira will ensure that each of them ends up with a healthy index.
-If you’d like to know more about the changes, check out Index management on Jira start-up.
+If you’d like to know more about the changes, check out Changes to index management on the Jira startup in version 9.1.

 Released on 21 July 2022